johnfrog76/Griffel/README.md

-note: was unable to get media queries to stack using mobile first strategy if queries have value of 300px and 1024px or example.
+note: was unable to get media queries to stack using mobile first strategy if queries have value of 300px and 1024px or example. however, was able to get some decent range using rem 0 - 100